LoraHub: Efficient Cross-Task Generalization via Dynamic LoRA Composition: Problem Statement

 \section{Problem Statement}

-\paragraph{Large Language Models} We assume that a large language model $M_\theta$ is based on Transformer architecture~\citep{transformer_paper} and has been pre-trained on a large-scale natural language corpus.
+\paragraph{Large Language Models} We assume that a large language model $M_\theta$ is based on Transformer architecture~\citep{transformer_paper} and has been pre-trained on a large-scale text corpus.
 The model architecture can be either encoder-decoder~\citep{t5_paper} or decoder-only~\citep{gpt3}.
 Also, $M_\theta$ could also have been fine-tuned with a large set of instruction-following datasets such as Flan Colleciton~\citep{longpre2023flan} and PromptSource~\citep{bach2022promptsource}.

-\paragraph{Cross-Task Generalization} Assume we have $N$ distinct \textit{upstream tasks}, referred to as $\mathbb{T}=\{\mathcal{T}_1, ..., \mathcal{T}_N\}$.
-In practical situations, it is typical for users to desire an LLM to execute novel tasks that it has not encountered before— an ability widely known as \textit{cross-task generalization}.
+\paragraph{Cross-Task Generalization} In real-world situations, users often desire an LLM to perform novel tasks that it has not encountered before — an ability widely known as \textit{cross-task generalization}.
 Generally, cross-task generalization falls into two categories: zero-shot learning~\citep{mishra-etal-2022-cross,t0_paper,flan,chatgpt_paper, recross}, which necessitates no labeled examples of the new task, and few-shot learning~\citep{ye-etal-2021-crossfit,min-etal-2022-metaicl} which demands a handful of labeled examples.
-Our paper principally concentrates on the latter, wherein for an unseen target task $\mathcal{T}' \notin \mathbb{T}$, users can only furnish a limited set of labeled examples, $Q$.
-Our aim is to modify the model $M_\theta$ to accustom itself to task $\mathcal{T}'$ using only $Q$.
-An intuitive method would be to directly fine-tune the weights of $M_\theta$ based on $Q$, yielding an updated model $M_\phi$ with enhanced performance on $\mathcal{T}'$.
+Assume we have $N$ distinct \textit{upstream tasks} that the LLM has been trained on, denoted as $\mathbb{T}=\{\mathcal{T}_1, ..., \mathcal{T}_N\}$.
+Our paper primarily focuses on the latter category, where for an unseen target task $\mathcal{T}' \notin \mathbb{T}$, users can only provide a limited set of labeled examples, $Q$.
+Our aim is to modify the model $M_\theta$ to adapt it to task $\mathcal{T}'$ using only $Q$.
+An intuitive method would be to fine-tune the weights of $M_\theta$ based on $Q$, yielding an updated model $M_\phi$ with enhanced performance on $\mathcal{T}'$.
 However, this approach is inefficient, time-consuming, and unstable when $Q$ is small.